 - Loss of ability to speak or move

 People who suffer from head injuries may never fully recover.
 Sometimes, changes in behavior, cognitive ability, and physical impairment are permanent.
 Some head injuries are fatal.
-If you suffered a severe head injury in a car accident, the Law Offices of Anidjar & Levine might be able to help.
-Call us today at (800) 747-3733.
+If you suffered a severe head injury in a car accident, the Naples personal injury lawyer might be able to help.
+Call us today.

 A Lawyer Can Help You Seek Monetary Awards